dasch-swiss/dsp-tools/docs/developers/git-submodules.md

-## Rationale to use a git submodule
+## Rationale to Use a Git Submodule

 The code of the `00A1-import-scripts` repository is closely related to the documentation of the `excel2xml` module.
 When something changes in `excel2xml`, the changes need not only be reflected in the docs, but also in